Interactive Walkthrough Software

 - 01Ask how to find shared libraries and request edit access in this specific org.

-- 02GuideLayer points at the controls in the live Figma window.
+- 02GuideLayer lifts the controls in the live Figma window and confirms access before you move on.

 - 03Save the session for the next contractor who joins the same client.